dayang/rust-wasm-little-game/README.md

 I rewritten it in rust and webassembly, [try it](https://yyonghua.com/static/wasm-game/index.html).

-About how to start with rust and webassembly, reference below.
+About how to start with rust and webassembly, reference [the book](https://rustwasm.github.io/book/) and below.

 <div align="center">